Soldier Marathon (26.2 miles), Soldier Half Marathon (13.1 miles), Soldier Relay Marathon (4-person teams 26.2 miles) and Soldier 5K Race (3.1 miles).

-Runners may register for one of the Soldier Marathon races on Active.com (from January 15, 2017 to Tuesday, November 14, 2017) or in person at the National Infantry Museum on Friday, November 17th between 11:00 a.m. and 7:30 a.m. and Saturday, November 18th between 6:00 a.m. to 7:45 a.m.
+Runners may register for one of the Soldier Marathon races on RunSignUp.com from January 15, 2018 to Tuesday, November 13, 2018 or in person at the National Infantry Museum on Friday, November 16th between 11:00 a.m. and 7:30 a.m. and Saturday, November 17th between 6:00 a.m. to 7:45 a.m.
 You may pay at the Museum with cash, check or credit/debit card.

-Runners may pick up their race bibs, t-shirts, hats, posters, Fallen Hero bibs and other race information at the National Infantry Museum on Friday, November 17, between 11:00 a.m. and 7:30 p.m. as well as on Race Day, Saturday morning, between 6:00 a.m. and 7:45 a.m.
-A friend of the runner can also pickup, but only with a copy of the runners ID and your signed waiver.
-A waiver can be found here or at soldiermarathon.com
+Runners may pick up their race bibs, t-shirts and other race information at the National Infantry Museum on Friday, November 16th, between 11:00 a.m. and 7:30 p.m. as well as on Race Day, Saturday morning, November 17th, between 6:00 a.m. and 7:45 a.m.
+A friend of the runner can also pickup, with a copy of the runner’s ID and the runner’s signed waiver.
+A waiver can be found at soldiermarathon.com

 Park at the National Infantry Museum, or at Oxbow Meadows across the street from the Museum, or alongside S. Lumpkin Road south of the Museum.
 Ft.
 Benning Road and S. Lumpkin Road are the two access roads to the National Infantry Museum.
 On race day S. Lumpkin Road will be one-way traffic to the Infantry Museum.
 Ft.
 Benning Road to the Infantry Museum will close at 7:15 a.m, and afterwards cars will be routed to Torch Hill Road and S. Lumpkin Road.
 Please arrive early to park and comfortably walk to the start.
 There will also be a “runner drop off” area on S. Lumpkin Road.